Zacharia-Schmitz/Python_Project/README.md

  **try-except statement**
  - used this for trying to convert a user input to a float if they type something else.
  - TRY to convert to a float
  - EXCEPT if it can't, do this.
-In my case I used return.
+In my case I printed an error and used return.